InfiniteYuan/ugfx/demos/games/minesweeper/readme.txt

 A demo Minesweeper game using.
 Various configuration options can be found in mines.h

-NOTE: You can save FLASH space by disabling the splash-screen, to do that set MINES_SHOW_SPLASH to GFXOFF.
+NOTE: You can save FLASH space by disabling the splash-screen, to do that set MINES_SHOW_SPLASH to FALSE.

 Credits:
 	Code:	Fleck